 This morning we land in Ankara via Istanbul, and transfer to our comfortable hotel in the bustling city centre.

-Ankara has been Turkey’s capital since 1923, though its ancient roots lead back over millennia to the Hittite civilisation of around 1600 BC.
-A cradle of ancient culture.
+Ankara has only been Turkey’s capital since 1923, though its roots go back to the Hittite civilisation of the second millennia BC.

 Our travels through north-east Turkey begin at Ankara’s superb Museum of Anatolian Civilisations.
 The museum’s vast collection is housed in two Ottoman buildings near Ankara Castle, and covers all periods of Anatolia, from early Palaeolithic to Classical times.
-Exhibitions here feature masterful Urartian metalwork from the 9th century BC, majestic Hittite reliefs, and a Neolithic wall mural thought to be the earliest town map in existence.
+Exhibitions here feature masterful Urartian metalwork from the 9th century BC, majestic Hittite reliefs, and artifacts from one of the world’s first ‘cities’, Çatal Höyük .

-This afternoon we journey to Amasya, a Black Sea city on the banks of the Yeşilırmak River, nestling between the Canik and Pontus mountains.
-A birthplace of sultans, the city is as famous for its splendid history as it is its delicious home-grown produce.
+This afternoon we journey to Amasya, on the banks of the Yeşilırmak River, nestling between the Canik and Pontus mountains.
+A birthplace of sultans, the city is today famous for its traditional wooden black and white Ottoman houses and riverside walks.

-We spend a whole day in and around Trabzon, beginning at the Hagia Sofia, a Medieval church which was converted to a mosque in 1584 and now houses an informative museum.
+We spend a whole day in and around Trabzon, beginning at the Hagia Sophia, an important 13th century Byzantine church which was converted to a mosque in 1584.
+It became a museum in the 1960s but was controversially restored as a mosque in 2013.

 Later today we travel to the Sumela Monastery, a famous Greek Orthodox complex perched high on the slopes of the Altindere Valley.
 One of Turkey’s foremost historical attractions, the monastery was founded in 386 AD and was in use right up until 1923, when it was abandoned following the ejection of the local Greek population.
-From its frescoed chapels and courtyards we enjoy jaw-dropping views across the forest below.
-A real must-see destination.
+Restoration of the monastery is behind schedule, so it is likely that we will only be able to view the monastery form the beautiful forested river valley below.

 This morning we head inland, travelling east through the mountains to the altitudinous city of Erzurum, situated some 2,000 metres above sea level.
 Once an Armenian capital, the city was transferred to the Eastern Roman Empire in 387 AD and became an important military base in the wars against the Persians.